Tennessee Counseling License Requirements

 - Accrue the necessary supervised experience (Level I: 6,000 hours; Level II with bachelor’s degree or non-behavioral health master’s degree: 4,000 hours; Level II with behavioral health master’s degree: 2,000 hours).

 - Complete fingerprinting and criminal background checks.

 - Pass the Tennessee jurisprudence exam.

-- Apply for LADAC licensure and permission to take one of: the National Certified Addiction Counselor (NCAC) Level I (for Level I licensure), the NCAC Level II exam (for Level II licensure), or the Master Addiction Counselor exam (accepted for both).
+- Pass the National Association for Alcoholism and Drug Abuse Counselors (NAADAC)’s National Certified Addiction Counselor (NCAC) Level I exam (for Level I licensure), the NCAC Level II exam (for Level II licensure), or the Master Addiction Counselor exam (accepted for both).

 To read more about substance abuse counseling careers, review our substance abuse counseling career guide.